A Little Talkeetna History

 In summer, fishing for salmon and trout was followed by fall hunting.
 Some local big game animals are moose, bear, caribou, and Dall sheep.
 In the winter of 1992-1993, caribou herds migrated into nearby areas for the first time in 40 years.
 November through January was devoted to resting, visiting, trading, telling stories, doing arts and crafts work, and holding potlaches.
 In Den'aina, the word for November is translated to mean "visitors".
 Distinct groups or historic villages established in the Upper Cook Inlet drainage are: Tyonek, Alexander Creek, Susitna Station, Kroto, Talkeetna area, Knik, Wasilla, Wasilla Creek, Red Shirt Lake, Old Knik, Chickaloon, Eklutna, Point Possession, and Gold Creek-Susitna.

 Nature and natural beauty are emphasized in the community of Talkeetna.
 Talkeetna in mid-summer is alive with color!
 The flowing rivers are lined with spruce, birch and cottonwood trees.
 Flower and vegetable gardens, lawns and hanging baskets, complement the natural wildflowers.
 In the winter Talkeetna is covered with a thick blanket snow, truly a sight to be seen.
-In 1989-90, the total snowfall was over 25 feet, which is three times the average.
+In 1989-90, the total snowfall was over 25 feet, which is twice the average.